taariqnazar/obsidian/Reinforcement Learning.md

 TD($\lambda$) stores a vector $z_{t}=\gamma \lambda z_{t-1} + \nabla \hat{v}(S_{t}, \theta_{t})$ called the **eligibility trace**, which tracks how much each weight have contributed to the recent state valuations, where recent is defined in terms of $\gamma \lambda$.
 Then, the parameters $\theta_{t}$ should instead be updated using the eligibility trace rather than the gradient vector.
 That is, $w_{t+1} = w_{t} + \alpha \delta_{t}z_{t}$.
 Basically, weighting the gradient to also update previous stuff.
 "Shouting back the return from the current update".

 # Policy Gradient Methods
+In previous methods, the policy has always been based on the action-value function.
+However, with policy gradients the idea is to create a parametrised policy that learns to take actions without consulting with an action-value function.
+Note that, one can also use an estimated action value function to update the parameters of the policy.
+If both policy and action-value is being estimated we call it an *actor-critic*.

+REINFORCE policy gradient algorithm.